 Symptoms of autonomic dysreflexia include sweating, headache, hypertension, and reflex bradycardia.
 Acute management of autonomic dysreflexia is to decompress the rectum or bladder.
 Decompression usually will reverse the effects of unopposed sympathetic outflow.
 If additional measures are required, parenteral ganglionic or adrenergic blocking agents, such as chlorpromazine, may be used.

-Oral blocking agents, including terazosin, may be used for prophylactically treating patients with autonomic dysreflexia.
-Alternatively, spinal anesthetic may be used as a prophylactic measure whenever bladder instrumentation is considered.
+Oral blocking agents, including terazosin, may be used for prophylaxjis in patients with autonomic dysreflexia.
+Alternatively, spinal anesthesia may be used as a prophylactic measure whenever bladder instrumentation is to be performed.

 These individuals will experience incomplete bladder emptying secondary to detrusor sphincter dyssynergia, or loss of facilitatory input from higher centers.
-Cornerstone of treatment involves CIC and anticholinergic medications.
+The cornerstones of treatment are CIC and anticholinergic medications.

 MS is caused by focal demyelinating lesions of the central nervous system.
 It most commonly involves the posterior and lateral columns of the cervical spinal cord.
 Usually, poor correlation exists between the clinical symptoms and urodynamic findings.
 Thus, using urodynamic studies to evaluate patients with MS is critical.